What to consider when choosing cord grip options…

-Cord grips — used in both industrial and commercial facilities — provide the means for passing cord or cable into an enclosure, through a bulkhead, or into a control device such as a switch.
+When choosing cord grip options for use in both industrial and commercial facilities you’ll want to keep a few things in mind.
+Essentially, cord grips provide the means for passing cord or cable into an enclosure, through a bulkhead, or into a control device such as a switch.

-Their typical applications include wiring enclosures, processing and material handling equipment, pumps, motors, and various other machine tools or equipment.
-There is no one-size-fits all model for a solid cord grip, which is why manufacturers now offer a variety of add-ons and options.
+Their typical applications include wiring enclosures, processing and material handling equipment, pumps, motors, manufacturing automation robotics and various other machine tools or equipment.
+There is no one-size-fits all model for choosing cord grip solutions, which is why manufacturers now offer a variety of add-ons and options.

 Regardless of the choice, the four basic criteria by which users select the proper cord grip for their application is size, thread type, style and attachments, and construction materials.